alban-read/M1-MICRO-FORTH/riscish.md

 ##### LOCAL Accessor words.

-A FLAT word sees the locals of its parent word, the word that called it, or the command line.
+A FLAT word sees the locals of its parent word, that is the word that called it, or the command line.

 Using the standard local access can be cumbersome, the name LOCALS does not mean much.

-FLAT words can be used to create words for accessing the parents locals, in the simplest case this just lets you give local variables some sensible names.
+FLAT words can be used to create words for accessing the parents locals, in the simplest case this just lets you give local variables some sensible names by creating accessor words.

 ```FORTH